arbonap/rubyisms/survey.md

 ## What are the benefits of writing semantic HTML and CSS?
 Could you provide an example of semantic use of them and another example of non-semantic use of HTML and CSS?
 - Using semantic HTML reinforces the meaning of information in webpages and web apps.
+Using semantic HTML5 also makes tags briefer, and clearer.
 Using semantic markup is an accessibility issue.
 You should use semantic HTML and CSS so screen-readers are able to more easily parse your code.
 It's best practice to use semantic HTML/CSS so your site better meets accessibility needs.
 - Semantic HTML examples: using "<header></header>" for a site header, using "<footer></footer>" for a site's footer, and using "<h1></h1>" only for the highest level heading.
 - Non-semantic use of HTML: Using something like "<div class="header"></div>" instead of using the header tag ("<header></header>").
 Another example would be using a link tag for a button, when you really should use a button tag.